Alabama Animal Advocates

 What am I committing to?
 You must be willing to follow through.
 In most cities, the case becomes the property of the city once you sign a complaint, and you cannot drop the charge.
 If you fail to appear in court, a bench warrant may be issued for your own arrest.

 Can I press charges anonymously?
-It may not be possible to press charges anonymously.
 Express your concerns to the magistrate’s office or the court clerk to see if any measures can be taken.
+However, the accused person has a constitutional right to face their accuser.
+For that reason, we are not aware of any way to press charges anonymously.